-The Agile Swarm concept is based on the bee’s swarm, where many worker bees are focused on the same purpose and goal of forming a new colony.
+The Agile Swarm concept is based on the bee’s swarm.
+Worker bees are focused on the same purpose and goal of forming a new colony.
 But how can this concept be applied to software development?

-It’s hard to explain that it is easier and quicker to attack the same backlog item at the same time because when we start a lot of things, it gives us the fake sensation that we are faster.
+It’s hard to explain that it is easier and quicker to attack the same backlog item at the same time.
+When we start a lot of things, it gives us the fake sensation that we are faster.
 However, to be a high-performance team, we must finish a lot of things and not just start a lot of things.

-Agile swarm is one of the most challenging concepts to apply, although it is a technique that brings excellent results when we are talking about software development.
-The complexity is not in understanding it, but that you’ll probably need to resolve some pre-requirements before your team starts swarming around the sprint backlog items.
+Agile swarm is one of the most challenging concepts to apply.
+Although, it is a technique that brings excellent results when we are talking about software development.
+The complexity is not in understanding it.
+However, you may need to resolve some pre-requirements before your team starts swarming around the sprint backlog items.